disintar/dABI/README.md

 ### Type: Interface

 `get_methods` section allow you to define GetMethods.
-It can be imported from `schema/get_methods` with `get_method` template keyword or defined in inline mode

 `selector` section allow you to define which accounts will be parsed with such ABI